 Biodiversity Certification addresses biodiversity issues upfront.
 Landowners, Councils and developers will no longer need to undertake a threatened species assessment with Development Applications in areas classified as 'certified' under the Biodiversity Certification Order (PDF, 189 KB).

 Certification also provides $530 million to purchase areas of high conservation value or to enter into private conservation agreements both inside and outside the Priority Growth Areas.

-The Department of Planning & Environment will be preparing further fact sheets for local Councils, developers and State agencies.
+View the Sydney Growth Centres Strategic Assessment Frequently Asked Questions, March 2013 (PDF, 175 KB).
+The Department will be preparing further fact sheets for local councils, developers and state agencies.

 To enable development to proceed in the Sydney Priority Growth Areas while protecting Sydney’s precious environment, the NSW Government undertook a Strategic Assessment of the Priority Growth Area under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 The Strategic Assessment considered the potential impacts of development on matters of national environmental significance for the whole of Sydney’s Growth Areas.
 This allows strategic conservation outcomes to be identified and secured.
 It also provides greater certainty for those constructing new houses and employment areas, as well as infrastructure providers in the Priority Growth Areas.